Greener Offices. Greener Illinois.

 - Form a Green Team to share the responsibilities of the Sustainability Ambassador.

-- Encourage another office to join the program (1 point per office recruited).
+- Recruit another lab or office to join the program.

-- Come up with your own strategy to make your office more sustainable.
-(Multiple points available.)
+- Come up with your own strategy to make your office more sustainable — and tell us about it!